StephenMcVicker/friend-list-pwa/README.md

 Anything else, such as the fetching, menu, and some of the css glass look was just a bit of fun and practice.

+Best viewed on mobile, although has a small bit of code for responsive desktop.

 ## Tech

 Vue 2 (with PUG for HTML Template), [RandomUser API](https://randomuser.me/).